DMGT-TECH/authenticated-cloud-docs/README.md

 ## Prerequisites

-* Azure: Ability to register and configure an Azure Active Directoy application.
+* Azure: You need to register and configure an Azure Active Directory application+client for your site.
-* AWS: Control over a hosted zone in Route53, ability to create S3 buckets (AWS access key and secret).
+* AWS: You need control over a hosted zone in Route53, and the ability to create S3 buckets (AWS access key and secret).

 ## Simplest Setup and Usage (fork this repo)